How to fold

 a cheap form of printed expression.
 They’re DIY, easy to reproduce, and you don’t need anyone’s permission to get started.
 The whole point is sharing something YOU care about and YOU want people to know.

-Why are you making zine newsletters?
+Why are you making mini-zines?

-I want to make things.
+I just want to make things that you can touch.